vmware-archive/canal/README.md

 ![Image of Canal in Idea](images/canal_ide.png)

 If you have ever modified the pipeline JSON directly you will immediately notice how much simpler the pipeline definition below is over the [equivalent JSON](https://github.com/canal-pipelines/canal/blob/04d8a02675bf72e5c872f86143f7f07b07d4955f/src/test/kotlin/io/pivotal/canal/CanalExample.kt#L19).
-* No longer maintain the tedious 'refId' and 'requisiteStageRefIds' relationships as you modify the stage graph.
+* No longer required to maintain the tedious 'refId' and 'requisiteStageRefIds' relationships.
+Instead, build the stage graph implicitly with 'then' blocks.
-* Know what attributes are available and which of those are required while avoiding duplicate or unnecessary ones.
+* Based on class and method definitions, gain an understanding of what attributes are available and which of those are required.
+The duplicate and unnecessary attributes are hidden from you.
-* Use String interpolation or any language feature of [Kotlin](https://kotlinlang.org/) when writing your pipelines.
+* Use String interpolation and any language feature of [Kotlin](https://kotlinlang.org/) when writing your pipelines.

 ```kotlin
 pipeline("Canal Example") {